hale.ekinci [at] gmail.com

 Hale Ekinci is a Chicago-based Turkish interdisciplinary artist and Associate Professor of Art at North Central College, teaching a variety of courses in the Digital Art field.
 She spent childhood and much of her young adult years in Turkey, the homeland that she brings in and out of focus throughout her works.
 She completed her MFA in Interdisciplinary Arts and Media at Columbia College Chicago.
-Focusing on pictorial histories, gender politics, and folk traditions, her works vary from non-linear narrative videos and mixed media paintings that are juxtaposed with craft to fiber installation.
+Focusing on pictorial histories, identity, gender politics, and folk traditions, her works vary from non-linear narrative videos and mixed media paintings that are juxtaposed with craft to fiber installation.
 Her recent projects touch on social issues, cultural stereotypes, and political unrest.
 Despite the sometimes dismal nature of these controversial issues, her works are often playful as she uses vibrant colors, patterns, and hopeful moments.